DelorianCS/cybersecurity-roadmap/README.md

-# My Cybersecurity Roadmap
+# Beginner Cybersecurity Roadmap

 Welcome to my personal cybersecurity roadmap repository.

-I’m **Delorian**, the creator of the original roadmap on [roadmap.sh](https://roadmap.sh/r/cibersecurity-roadmap), and this repo contains my full expanded journey from zero knowledge to becoming a cybersecurity professional — both defensive (Blue Team) and offensive (Red Team).
+I’m **Delorian**, the creator of the original roadmap on [roadmap.sh](https://roadmap.sh/r/cibersecurity-roadmap), and this repo contains my full expanded journey from zero knowledge to getting a cibersecurity entry job

 ## 🗺️ Original Visual Roadmap